cb-cities/sierra-charlie/README.md

 ### Compressing data

 The data used by the project is kept in Gzip-compressed [JSON](http://json.org/) files.
-If any changes to the data are required, the [`pigz`](http://zlib.net/pigz/) tool may be used to recompress the resulting files.
+If changing the data is required, the [`pigz`](http://zlib.net/pigz/) tool may be used to recompress the resulting files.

 ```
 brew install pigz
 ```

-During development, the data may be compressed with the default settings:
+During development, the data should be compressed with the default settings:

 ```
 pigz json/*.json